0xLiamHarris/TLDR/README.md

 If the content you're expecting is missing or if the page shows error messages, it might indicate issues such as the need for specific headers, cookies, or dealing with CAPTCHAs that require more advanced handling within the `scraper.py` or necessitate manual intervention.

 Hit me up for further assistance or if the problem persists.

+## License

+TLDR is released under the MIT License.
+Check the LICENSE file in the project root for more info.